Content Tags

 Some people say this is easy, but it often lacks the context that comes from a predictable plot, and context is important for language learning.
 This is mostly due to the abstract nature of Alex.
 I agree with other reviews that refuse to spoil this book.
 Just jump right in, get lost, feel real emotions, and just have a good laugh while learning Japanese.

 But, don't underestimate the level of Japanese just because it's currently at level 24.
-It is still introspective literature, even if it is co
+It is still introspective literature, even if it is comedy.

 Great first novel for learners!

 I was seriously worried about making the jump from reading manga to reading novels.
 In order to get used to reading narrative prose, I read over twenty of the short stories that are available for free on Aozora, starting at level 20 and working my way up to level 26.
 When I finally read 雨の日も、晴れ男, it turned out to be much easier than most of the short stories I'd read up to that point.
 It's easy to follow and uses pretty simple prose.
 It's very short, too—took less than ten days to finish.
-The st
+The story is funny and charming, I actually laughed out loud once while reading.
+(It was at the line 「アレックスは目が4個、足が10本になる」)

 Slightly draggy - Good grammar and vocab for beginners